gvwilson/sensibleadventures/cloudherd/new.md

 "Up on the wall," Sensy said, pointing.

 Noxy shaded her own eyes.
-Kulbinder was sitting on his hindquarters high above the crowd with his boy Thokmay beside him.
+Kulbinder was sitting on his hindquarters high above the crowd with his boy beside him.
 Suddenly the tiger raised his head and looked straight at them---straight at *her*.
 She shivered with more than just the cold.

 As the last soldier exchanged a salute with Sergeant Dorbu, Aft blew a long note on his signal horn.
 Pillow lifted off a moment later and